ParrotSec/documentation/src/en/In01 - Booting a Linux System.md

 	-rw-r--r-- 1 root root 1362622 oct  3 21:24 unicode.pf2

 These files vary depending on the distribution, in Debian-based distributions, it usually looks like this.

+## Phase 3: Kernel

+Brief description of the Linux kernel:

+  - Monolithic Architecture.
+  - It is a complex program composed of a large number of logical subsystems.
+  - Managed directly by Linus Torvalds.
+  - With module load capacity.
+  - It is formed by a logical layer but internally it works with more.

+In this phase the execution of the kernel begins, decompressing itself.
+Then begins the kernel initialization and the checking and commissioning of some of the devices for which it has been supported.

+  - Detects the CPU and its speed.
+  - Initializes the display to show information on the screen.
+  - Checks the PCI bus and identifies and creates a table with the connected peripherals.
+  - Initializes the virtual memory management system, including the swapper (exchanger or exchange memory, swap).
+  - Initializes all the peripherals compiled within the kernel, normally only the peripherals necessary for this phase of the boot are configured in this way, the rest are configured as modules.
+  - Mount the root (/) filesystem.
+  - From here it calls the init process that runs with a uid 0 and will be the parent of all other processes.